dulansa1/UOM/README.md

+# Go Checkout Dala's Book-Store Website !📖✨
-# Completed the Web Design Course held by University Of Moratuwa where I design a book-store website using HTML and CSS⭐
+Completed the Web Design Course which was held by University Of Moratuwa where I design a book-store website using HTML and CSS⭐